mikeroyal/Unreal-Engine-Guide/README.md

 [Bridgew by Quixel](https://www.unrealengine.com/en-US/bridge) is a gateway to create a world of 3D content right inside the Unreal Engine. it includes Megascans—the world's largest library of AAA, cinema-quality assets based on real-world scan data.

+[Lumen](https://docs.unrealengine.com/5.0/en-US/RenderingFeatures/Lumen/TechOverview/) is an Unreal Engine 5 feature that uses multiple ray tracing methods to solve Global Illumination and Reflections.
+Screen traces are done first, followed by a more reliable method.
+It uses Software Ray Tracing through Signed Distance Fields by default, but can achieve higher quality on supporting video cards when Hardware Ray Tracing is enabled.

+[Nanite](https://docs.unrealengine.com/5.0/en-US/RenderingFeatures/Nanite/) is Unreal Engine 5's new virtualized geometry system which uses a new internal mesh format and rendering technology to render pixel scale detail and high object counts.
+It intelligently does work on only the detail that can be perceived and no more.

 [Unreal Engine Marketplace](https://unrealengine.com/marketplace/en-US/store) is Unreal Engine's Store that has a library Of Textures, Models, Animations, Tutorials, and More for creating amazing 3D projects and games.

 [UnrealBuildTool (UBT)](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealBuildTool) is a tool that manages the process of building UE4 source code across a variety of build configurations.

 [UnrealHeaderTool (UHT)](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/UnrealHeaderTool) is a custom parsing and code-generation tool supporting the UObject system.

 [Unreal Online Learning](https://www.unrealengine.com/en-US/onlinelearning-courses) is a free learning platform that offers hands-on video courses and guided learning paths.

 [AutomationTool](https://docs.unrealengine.com/4.27/en-US/ProductionPipelines/BuildTools/AutomationTool) is a generic system used to automate processes, including testing and building games.